reclaimhosting/dooo-dashboard/README.md

 Then activate the plugin in WP and make sure things are working.

 ### If there are multiple WHM servers in their DoOO
 Call the script with the other server names as arguments.
-Keypairs will need to be set up for stuff to copy between servers properly.
+Keypairs and ssh config will need to be set up for stuff to copy between servers properly.

 Ex:
 ```bash